 A3.1.2.4 Summary and analysis of the results of Study B

 [TBD]

+[No changes to section A3.1.3]

 A3.2 Summary and analysis of the results of studies

 [Editor’s note: This section provides the summary and analysis of the results of studies.
 The text here can be used in the Section 1/1.7/3 “Summary and analysis of the results of ITU-R studies” of draft CPM text.]